Policies

 • Entering into a revised rental agreement to include the additional tenant.

-Purpose: To clarify the process to be followed when a governmental agency issues an order to vacate a rental unit as a result of Health or Safety Conditions or of Substandard Conditions
+Purpose: To clarify the processes to be followed when a landlord owes Temporary Relocation Payments to a tenant following a governmental agency's order to vacate a rental unit as a result of Health or Safety Conditions or of Substandard Conditions.

 Regulation 20-08: Owner Move-In requirements